httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 byte order.

-Specifications that rely on an Diffie-Hellman exchange for determining input keying material MUST either specify the parameters for Diffie-Hellman (group parameters, or curves and point format) that are used, or describe how those parameters are negotiated between sender and receiver.
+Specifications that rely on an Diffie-Hellman exchange for determining input keying material MUST either specify the parameters for Diffie-Hellman (label, group parameters, or curves and point format) that are used, or describe how those parameters are negotiated between sender and receiver.

 ## Pre-shared Authentication Secrets {#auth}